go-to-k/cls3/README.md

 In this mode, operation across regions is not possible, but only in **one region**.
 You can specify the region with the `-r` option.

+### Custom Endpoint URL

+The `-e | --endpointUrl` option allows you to specify a custom endpoint URL to access S3-compatible storage or a specific S3 endpoint.

+You can use cls3 with S3-compatible storage such as MinIO, Cloudflare R2, or Google Cloud Storage by specifying the custom endpoint URL.

+TODO: Support environment variables such as `CLS3_ENDPOINT_URL`.

 ### Concurrent Deletion of Multiple Buckets

 The `-c | --concurrentMode` option allows you to delete **multiple buckets in parallel**.
 By default, when this option is specified, all buckets will be deleted in parallel.